opengovsg/postmangovsg-guide/faq/faq-sender/cost-breakdown.md

 ---
 description: >-
-  PostmanSG does not charge the user.
+  Postman does not charge the user.
 Sending emails are free.
 Sending SMS depends on Twilio's SMS pricing and the recipient's country code.
 Sending Telegram bot messages are free.
 ---